datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 ## Image modification

-All that remains in the task of modifying the image using our mask such a way that the areas with `True` pixels in the mask not shown in the image any more.
+All that remains is the task of modifying the image using our mask in such a way that the areas with `True` pixels in the mask are not shown in the image any more.

 > ## How does a mask work?
 >
 > Now, consider the mask image we created above.
 The values of the mask that
-> corresponds to the portion of the image we are interested are all `False`,
+> corresponds to the portion of the image we are interested in are all `False`,
 > while the values of the mask that corresponds to the portion of the image we
 > want to remove are all `True`.
 >